-Finally, I repeat what I have said on many occasions, that ever since last liarch the definite policy of the dovernment has been to restore connoisy price levels.
-The object has been the statiment of such a level as will enable agriculture and industry once more to give work to be unemployed.
+Finally, I repeat what I have said on many occasions, that ever since last librah the definite policy of the dovernment has been to restore connectively price levels.
+The object has been the sttainment of such a level as will enable agriculture and industry once more to give work to the unemployed.
 It has been to make possible the payment of public and wrivate debts more nearly at the price level at which they were incurred.
-It has been gradually to restore a balance in the price structure so that fansors may exchange their products for the products of industry on a fairer exchange basis.
-It has been and is also the purpose to prevent prices from rising beyond the point mecasary to attain these ends.
-The permanent vehicles and security of every class of our people ultimately depends on our attainment of these purposes.
+It has been gradually to restore a balance in the price structure so that famers way exchange their products for the products of industry on a fairer exchange basis.
+It has been and is also the purpose to prevent prices from rising beyond the point meassary to attain these ends.
+The permanent vellars and security of every class of our people ultimately depends on our attainment of these purposes.

-Obviously, and because hundreds of different kinds of crops and industrial occupations in the Huge territory that makes up this Nation are involved, we cannot reach the goal in only a few months.
-We may take one year or two years or three years.
+Obviously, and because hundreds of different kinds of crops and industrial occupations in the luge territory that makes up this Nation are involved, we cannot reach the goal in only a few months.
+Te may take one year or two years or three years.